Fly Fishing Blog

 • Wade fishing is standard through April and favors agile anglers with good balance.
 Although most days blend floating and wading, strong wading abilities help "stack the odds" in the anglers’ favor throughout the earliest part of the season.

-• Nymph fishing is the best fly fishing technique to prospect when the water is cold and hatches sparse.
+• Nymph fishing is the best fly fishing technique to use when the water is cold and hatches are sparse.
 We have some "big number days" on the upper Madison and Missouri rivers during this time of year, most of which are spent nymph-fishing.

 • Streamer fly fishing produces trophy trout this time of year, but cold water temperatures equal lethargic trout.
 Committed streamer anglers cover tons of water using sinking lines and heavy flies - often with just a few trout "interactions" daily - relying on patience and persistence in their quest for those legendary Montana brown trout.